sallybananas/mysql/README.md

-# :collision: BAMazon :computer: :package:
+# :collision: Bamazon :computer: :package:

 ### Overview
 A Node.js &amp; MySQL digital storefront.
 This is a command line Node app that mimics a beloved online retailer.